tatiana-perry/sdk-draft/checkoutsdk.md

 In your copy of Cornerstone update the theme files to match [this](#add robins app link here)

 We are going to add `accounting` which helps with number and currency formatting and `material-ui` which imports Google's material UI.
 The material ui is an optional step and you can use anything you like for styling.
 Run `npm install` and restart stencil cli if needed.
 Update `assets/js/theme/checkout/checkout.jsx` and create `assets/js/theme/checkout/cart.jsx` to match the the sample app.
-Refresh checkout and now there should be Cart with the items if you have added any, Subtotal, Shipping, Tax and Total.
+Refresh checkout and now there should be Cart with the [items] if you have added any, [Subtotal], [Shipping], [Tax] and [Total].
 [add image]

 Let's go over `assets/js/theme/checkout/cart.jsx`.
-This file contains the Items,Subtotal, Shipping, Tax and Grand Total.
+This file contains the Items, Subtotal, Shipping, Tax and Grand Total.
 It is broken down into list items, that can be removed or changed to create a customized option.

 This section loops through the items tha that have been added to the cart and displays, the name, picture(s), amount and quantity.